binerogroup/documentation/_sources/compute/shelving-an-instance.rst.txt

 pay for resource you're don't currently need.

 Shelving an instance saves your data by uploading it to the image service and storage such as volumes are not touched.
-The metadata about your instance is saved and any compute allocations is released.
+The system saves the metadata about your instance and releases any compute allocations.

 You can at any time unshelve the instance and start it again.